Shift3/dj-starter/{{ cookiecutter.project_slug }}/README.md

 * [Docker](https://docs.docker.com/get-started/overview/) and [Docker Compose](https://docs.docker.com/compose/) for an easy to use and reproducible development environment.

 ### Deployment Requirements

-* [Terraform](https://www.terraform.io/) for managing AWS infrastructure and provisioning it.
+* [Terraform](https://www.terraform.io/) for managing infrastructure and provisioning it.
+* [AWS Cli](https://aws.amazon.com/cli/) for storing your AWS credentials for terraform to use.

 ## Quickstart